 OpenStack Metering Using Ceilometer

-Several projects to meter OpenStack infrastructure are available:
+Here’s an overview of several projects to meter OpenStack infrastructure that are available:

-Among these, Ceilometer is actively developed and the most promising, well-suited for the purpose of metering OpenStack infrastructure.
-It graduated the incubation process and is now a part of OpenStack.
-In meteorology, a ceilometer is a device that uses a laser or other light source to determine the height of a cloud base.
-Thus, the Ceilometer project is a framework for monitoring and metering the OpenStack cloud and is also expandable to suit other needs.
+In meteorology, a ceilometer is a device that uses a laser or other light source to learn the height of a cloud base.
+Thus, the Openstack Ceilometer project is a framework for monitoring and metering the OpenStack cloud and is also expandable to suit other needs.

 An API server provides access to metering data in the database via a REST API.